Predicting from incomplete data

 A B C D

-b c a b
+a c a c

 > considering event node E with markov blanket B F